RoyMBull/MyBio/README.md

    My long term goal is to secure a red team engineer position as a penetration tester.
 I am currently going for my CompTIA Security+, CompTIA PenTest+, and
    CEH Certifications.
 Take a look at what's featured on my main page, as well as my GitHub.

+# Additional Information

+   I also have a write up from a hacking CTF challenge I participated in from security innovation as part of a job interview.
+The challenge was really fun, so I decided to type a write up as I went along, explaining my thought process as I went about it.
+It's an 11 page write up.
+If you want to see how I critically think, briefly browse around it if you wish to!